If there was a slogan for Nick, it would be "scratching an entrepreneurial itch in hard to reach places."

 Today, Nick is working on his latest tech startup in the food industry: MarketWagon.com, where his passion and tech skills coalesce to enable food producers to thrive in their local and regional markets.

 Well, he has a website about himself, so, of course he likes to talk.
-The only saving grace is that he's good at it.

 To request Nick as a speaker for your next event, click the "Lets Connect" link at the top.